 If you follow NBA injury reports or track player availability before games, you’ve likely seen GTD next to a player’s name.
 It’s a common designation that can impact lineups, rotations, and fantasy player stat decisions across basketball and other sports.

-This article explains the GTD meaning, how it’s used in the NBA, and why it matters for fantasy sports fans who enjoy making player stat selections.
+This article explains the meaning of GTD, how it’s used in the NBA, and why it matters for fantasy sports fans who enjoy making player stat selections.

 GTD Meaning: What Does GTD Stand For?